dtcenter/METexpress/docs/Users_Guide/overview.rst

 within the Developmental Testbed Center (DTC).
 To learn more about the metrics and how to interpret them, please see the
-`MET User Guide, <https://dtcenter.github.io/MET/Users_Guide/index.html>`_ particularly `Appendix C <https://dtcenter.github.io/MET/Users_Guide/appendixC.html>`_ about Verification Measures and additional material.
+`MET User Guide, <https://dtcenter.github.io/MET/Users_Guide/index.html>`_ particularly `Appendix C <https://dtcenter.github.io/MET/Users_Guide/appendixC.html>`_ about Verification Measures and `additional material <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_.

 One of the features of METexpress is that, generally, it only presents the user with choices for data parameters that are valid for the data sets that